pelias-deprecated/quattroshapes-patch/README.md

 The script will:
   1. download all Quattroshapes shapefiles into `quattroshapes/`
-  2. download a canonical admin-level 0 (countries) polygons dataset into `canonical_adm0/`
-  3. create a Postgres database `quattroshapes` with the `postgis` extension
+  2. create a Postgres database `quattroshapes` with the `postgis` extension
-  4. import both datasets into `quattroshapes`
+  3. import the dataset into `quattroshapes`
-  5. process the Quattroshapes tables in `quattroshapes`:
-   1. simplify Quattroshapes geometries by a factor of 0.0001
-   2. patch their alpha 3 values using the `canonical_adm0/` dataset
+  4. process it using a variety of shell/SQL scripts
-  6. export all processed Quattroshapes tables into shapefiles in `exported_quattroshapes/`
+  5. export all processed Quattroshapes tables into shapefiles in `exported_quattroshapes/`

 Go grab a coffee.
 This might take a while.